zockcrm/docs/zock.md

 ### General features

+Features, that will be used across all application.

 | Priority | Name | Description            |
 | :------: | ---- | ---------------------- |
 |     0    | Auth | You know why :) |